CS5008-khoury-lionelle/TeamActivities/Module05/README.md

 The idea behind a bubble sort is that you compare two side by side numbers, swapping them if the right is lower than the left.
 It is also worth noting the bubble sort is an in place sort, meaning you can sort the array modifying it directly.

 ### 👉🏽 **Task**  Practice
-With a partner, write out 5 values, then write out what the array looks like after 1 complete pass.
+With your group, take turns writing out 5 values, then write out what the array looks like after 1 complete pass.

 For example:
 ```text